 The Best Lawyers in America© (Woodward/White, Inc.), Commercial Litigation and Entertainment Law.

 Included in the Irish Legal 100, 2014-2016.

-Recognized nationally by Chambers USA in the Insurance: Policyholder area, 2015-2016.
+Named as a recognized practitioner by Chambers USA in the Insurance: Policyholder area, 2015-2017.